Emergency Conditions We Treat in Angleton, TX

 Fever

-High or persistent fever with stiff neck, rash, confusion, breathing trouble, dehydration, or severe pain should be evaluated quickly.
+High or persistent fever with stiff neck, rash, confusion, dehydration, breathing trouble, or severe pain deserves evaluation.

 Cough & Sore Throat